 The culture of kissing in Japan

 Although many young people today are not ashamed to kiss, or even to kiss strangers.
-It ends up being difficult to find a “kiss” situation when your shy nature ends with the courage to approach the girls.
-Some resort to group meetings to get closer and find a date.
-During school life, many Japanese people start a relationship, but sometimes they don't even have the courage to kiss.
+It turns out to be difficult to find a situation of "kiss" when your shy nature destroys the courage to approach the girls.
+Some resort to group dates to get closer and find a date.
+During school life, many Japanese start a relationship, but sometimes they don't even have the courage to kiss.

-Some say that the kiss in Japan only happens when both parties want sex, a big stereotype, a big lie.
-It is true that many prefer to do this in the comfort of their home, and some couples may end up not kissing at all times, such as going out to work and arriving home.
-It is a fact that the Japanese are ashamed, and do not like to display affection in public.
+Some say that kissing in Japan only happens when both parties want sex, a big stereotype, a big lie.
+It's true that many prefer to do it in the comfort of their own home, and some couples may not end up kissing at all moment, like leaving for work and arriving home.
+It's a fact that Japanese people are ashamed, and don't like to show affection in public.